junwatu/video-summarizer-nodejs-griddb/blog/README.md

 While it's not possible to directly send a video to the API, GPT-4o can understand videos if you sample frames and then provide them as images.
 It performs better at this task than the earlier GPT-4 Turbo model.

-This function, `extractFrames()`, will extract images from the video file and save them in the uploads folder.
+This function, `extractFrames()`, will extract images from the video file and save them in the `frames` folder.

 ```js
 export function extractFrames(videoPath, secondsPerFrame, outputFolder) {